elf4j/elf4j-provider/README.md

   Logging output is always asynchronous, considering performance and moreover the 80/20 rule: When was the last time a use case truly required that logging had to be synchronous, and always blocking the application's normal work flow?

-* Console Output Only
+* Standard Streams Output Only

-  The thought of console output only is the 80/20 principle, for one.
-Secondly, no matter the application is hosted on-prem or in Cloud, it's nowadays trivial to forward standard streams (stdout/stderr) as a data source to files or other types of central repositories.
+  Thoughts of having only the standard streams output include the 80/20 principle, for one.
+Secondly, no matter the application is hosted on-prem or in Cloud, it's nowadays trivial to forward standard streams (stdout/stderr) as a data source to other destinations than the Console - files or other types of central repositories.
 This is usually done by system-level data collector agents - Fluentd/Fluent Bit, ELK, DataDog, and New Relic, to name a few - and no longer a concern of application-level logging.

 * Logging Format Patterns Including JSON